What Does "Namaste" Actually Mean?

-"[Namaste] is the equivalent of hello, but with an element of respect. " Deepak Singh, a writer who grew up in India, writes in a story on this very topic for NPR.
+"[Namaste] is the equivalent of hello, but with an element of respect," writes author and journalist Deepak Singh in an article for NPR.

 In fact, namaste is not solely a yoga word, according to the Spiritual Science Resource Foundation.
 The word can be broken into three sections: Nama means "bow."
 This gesture is seen as one bows forward with both hands together.
 Holding both hands together closest to the heart chakra indicates the prayer position.
 Moving hands to the center facing the teacher (or yogi) acknowledges and thanks the teacher for the practice.